Khaled-Mahmmoud/MyCompetitiveProgramming/Combinatorics/Counting Principle.md

 2^3 -1 = 7 subsets (exponential)

+**General Computations**

+- Enumerate all subsets,

-General Computations [Enumerate all subsets, Compute each one intersection, If odd subset add (include) it, If even subset subtract (exclude) it]
+- Compute each one intersection

+- If odd subset add (include) it

+- If even subset subtract (exclude) it]

 How many integers in {1,2 ...,100} are  divisible by 2, 3, 5 or 7?